sebastianbarfort/intro-r-phd/syllabus.md

 \noindent My plan is to tailor the third day to the specific needs of the course participants.
 Therefore, if you're enrolled and have a preference for some subset of topics for the third day (or other topics not listed), please send me an email. \newline

 \noindent \textbf{Format and Evaluation:}
-The course will be very hands-on and will primarily be practical instruction using `R`.
+The course will be hands-on and will primarily be practical instruction using `R`.
 Focus will be on giving participants hands-on experience doing actual analysis, and finish the course with a series of small scripts that can be used in the future.
 Practical exercises using real-world research examples from economics and political science will be assigned for each session. \newline

 \noindent \textbf{Preparation}: Please make sure you install `R` and `RStudio` before the first day of class. [`R`](http://www.r-project.org/) is a free software environment for statistical computing and graphics.
 It works on all platforms.
 If you want to watch a step-by-step tutorial on how to install R for Mac or Windows, you can watch these videos